-Prior to becoming a Knight International Journalism Fellow, he was managing editor of Citizen Confidential, an online news site based in the capital city, Abuja.
-He also has worked as a reporter for the Nigerian Television Authority (NTA) and for Network News 24 (NN24).
-As news manager for Hot 98.3 FM in Abuja, he was instrumental in setting up the station’s health desk to increase coverage of HIV/AIDS, maternal, child and other health issues.
-Prior to that, he reported the health beat for Independent Television (ITV) in Benin City, Nigeria.
+Before becoming an ICFJ Knight Fellow, Akpeji worked as managing editor of Citizen Confidential, an online news site based in the capital city, Abuja.
+He also worked as a reporter for the Nigerian Television Authority (NTA) and for Network News 24 (NN24), a news manager for Hot 98.3 FM in Abuja, and a reporter for the health beat for Independent Television (ITV) in Benin City, Nigeria.
+Throughout his career he has been instrumental at increasing coverage of health issues, including increasing awareness of HIV/AIDS, maternal, child and other health issues.

 Babatunde has served as a media trainer for ICFJ and for BBC Media Action, focusing on thematic and technical training for radio and television producers and reporters.
 He holds a Higher National Diploma in Mass Communication with a class of distinction from Auchi Polytechnic.
 He is a member of Investigative Reporters and Editors.